Nikol Pashinyan: Ideology

 Throughout his political career, Pashinyan has positioned himself as a post-ideological politician.
-At a 2016 lecture at the American University of Armenia Pashinyan stated that "Political ideologies have yielded their position to challenges."
+At a 2016 lecture at the American University of Armenia, Pashinyan stated that "Political ideologies have yielded their position to challenges."
 His critics have pointed to his perceived lack of clear ideology as a weakness.
 Western sources have described Pashinyan as centrist, progressive, and a liberal democrat.
-Throughout the 2018 protests Pashinyan and his allies "used somewhat populist rhetoric with leftist overtones, rallying against corrupt elites and advocating for social justice."
+Throughout the 2018 protests, Pashinyan and his allies "used somewhat populist rhetoric with leftist overtones, rallying against corrupt elites and advocating for social justice."
 According to Arsen Kharatyan, one of his allies, Pashinyan advocates meritocracy and egalitarianism.

 Political scientist Nerses Kopalyan compared Pashinyan to Emmanuel Macron and classified him as a radical centrist, or better, an "aggressive centrist."
 According to Kopalyan, Pashinyan supports liberal policies such as strong support for civic society, women's rights, social funding for education, public programs, and a strong emphasis on poverty alleviation and generally conservative policies such as his "obsession with law and order, and an unyielding application of the law to its fullest," austerity-based economic policies, and tax brackets for middle-class businesses.
 Both newspapers edited by Pashinyan, Oragir and Haykakan Zhamanak, were considered by foreign observers as liberal.
 Anahit Shirinyan, a fellow at Chatham House, suggested that the first Pashinyan government's "overall stance is liberal."
 Pashinyan has distanced himself from the liberal label.
 He believes that "-isms" have lost their significance by citing the example of China, which "has combined communism and private property."
-At a 1 May 2018 speech at the National Assembly Pashinyan stated: "I don't consider myself a liberal.
+In a 1 May 2018 speech at the National Assembly, Pashinyan stated: "I don't consider myself a liberal.
 In the modern world, 'isms' have lost the meanings they used to have.
 Now is the era of securing a person's happiness, and it's not the 'isms' but people's happiness and freedom that matter."

 Economy

-Left-leaning observers such as Garen Yegparian and Markar Melkonian have characterized Pashinyan and his government as economically neoliberal.
-In September 2018 Pashinyan proposed a 23% flat tax on all incomes and gradually decreasing it 0.5% per year to 20%.
+Left-leaning observers, such as Garen Yegparian and Markar Melkonian, have characterized Pashinyan and his government as economically neoliberal.
+In September 2018, Pashinyan proposed a 23% flat tax on all incomes and gradually decreasing it 0.5% per year to 20%.
 It was approved by parliament in June 2019 and came into force in 2020.

 Pashinyan has advocated less taxes for small business, downsizing the government by reducing number of ministries and state agencies, and introduce tax breaks for foreign business willing to invest in Armenia.